Fatal Work Accident Statistics & The Law

 A Judge will decide how much compensation should be awarded.
 Going to Court is a long and difficult process so it is very important to get expert legal advice to help you decide, whether you want to follow this route.

 If you have suffered a terrible loss and you have any questions or concerns about making a claim we can help you.

 No Win No Fee Claim

 Most fatal work accident claims in the UK can be completed on a No Win No Fee Agreement.
-With a No Win No Fee Agreement from Co-op Legal Services there is no financial risk to you, win or lose, all your legal fees are covered.
+With a No Win No Fee Agreement from Co-op Legal Services all your legal fees are covered, won or lose*.

 As part of the Co-op Group our values of openness, honesty, social responsibility and caring for others are core to the service we provide.